discord-jda/JDA/README.md

 }
 ```

-The builds are distributed using a custom S3 instance.
+The snapshot builds are only available via JitPack and require adding the JitPack resolver, you need to specify specific commits to access those builds.
+Stable releases are published to [maven-central](https://mvnrepository.com/artifact/net.dv8tion/JDA).

 If you do not need any opus de-/encoding done by JDA (voice receive/send with PCM) you can exclude `opus-java` entirely.
 This can be done if you only send audio with an `AudioSendHandler` which only sends opus (`isOpus() = true`).
 (See [lavaplayer](https://github.com/sedmelluq/lavaplayer))